Iž

+Iž ([îːʒ]) is an island in the Zadar Archipelago within the Croatian reaches of the Adriatic Sea.
+Its settlements are located exclusively on island's eastern part, facing Ugljan.
+The main settlement, Veli Iž, is situated in the bay on the north-eastern shore, while Mali Iž is situated on the south-eastern shore and consists of three hamlets — Muće, Makovac and Porovac — located on three hills, below which are two bays — the bay of Knež below Porovac and the bay of Komoševa below Makovac.

 Geography

 Geology and topology

 The island is situated between Ugljan on the north-east and Dugi Otok on the south-west.
-From all islands of Zadar Archipelago, the closest one to Iž is the island of Rava, situated between Iž and Dugi Otok.
-Iž and Rava are separated by the channel Iški kanal (average wideness about 2.5 km; 1.5 miles).
-Iž has length of 12.2 km (7.5 miles) and average wideness of 2.5 km (1.5 miles).
-It has an area of 17.59 square kilometers (6.8 square miles) and a population of 615 (according to 2011 census), so it is considered as one of the small island of Zadar's island group.
-Length of the coast is 35.1 km (21.8 miles).
-Iž, like the other islands of Zadar Archipelago, lies in direction northwest–southeast (NW-SE) meaning it is parallel with the mainland.
+Of all the islands of the Zadar Archipelago, the closest one to Iž is the island of Rava, situated between Iž and Dugi Otok.
+Iž and Rava are separated by the channel Iški kanal (average width about 2.5 km; 1.5 miles).
+Iž has a length of 12.2 km (7.5 miles) and average width of 2.5 km (1.5 miles).
+It has an area of 17.59 square kilometers (6.8 square miles) and a population of 615 (according to 2011 census), so it is one of the smallest islands in Zadar's group of islands.
+The length of the coast is 35.1 km (21.8 miles).
+Iž, like the other islands of Zadar Archipelago, lies in the direction Northwest–Southeast (NW-SE) meaning it is parallel with the mainland.
 Its mineralogy is composed mainly of limestone and dolomite.
 The highest peak of the island is Korinjak (height: 168 m; 551 ft).
 Iž is surrounded by more than 10 very small, uninhabited islands, largest of which is Knežak.